 On four-year Year Abroad programmes, students will undertake a year abroad between their second and fourth years at a partner HE institution.
 This will give the student opportunities to experience a different academic environment and way of teaching (and even different approaches to the subject).

 The year abroad will also enhance employability prospects through a proven ability to succeed in a foreign setting, and will provide an additional opportunity to develop relevant, marketable skills in terms of organisation, communication, and intercultural awareness.

-Full list of Undergraduate Degrees offered in the Institute of Applied Social Studies
+Full list of Undergraduate Degrees offered in the Department of Social Policy and Social Work.

 How does it work?